Frontend-dev-sarah/Swimming-gql/README.md

 ### What is this repository for?

-- This repository is for DESJOYAUX mobile app.
+- This repository is for Swimming mobile app.

 ### How do I get set up?